ironbar/schneider_zero_deforestation/docs/utils/methodology.md

 I'm following [CRISP-DM 1.0](https://www.the-modeling-agency.com/crisp-dm.pdf) methodology for the reports.

-I have skipped Evaluation and Deployment steps because they are not usually done on Kaggle.
+I have skipped Evaluation and Deployment steps because they are not usually done on challenges.

 1. [Business understanding](../01_Business_Understanding.md)
 1. [Data understanding](../02_Data_Understanding.md)